 This is an excellent question.
-Read any freelance writing book by the ‘experts’ and they’ll tell you to keep detailed records of your queries, called “Submissions Trackers”.
+Read any freelance writing book by the ‘experts’ and they’ll give you the query letter tip to keep detailed records, called “Submissions Trackers”.

 However, in my first year of freelance writing I tried keeping a basic spreadsheet with a record of all my queries.
 But, I was sending out so many queries that I found myself spending large chunks of time transferring this information onto a spreadsheet.

 This practice was so time consuming it became impractical, so I soon abandoned it.
 When I realized that my pitches were selling nine stories out of ten anyway, it just wasn’t necessary.
 If I wanted to see what queries I had sent out, I could look in my “Sent” mail.

 I realize this answer doesn’t help a novice travel writer with a much lower acceptance rate for his queries.

 My query letter tip is this: to boost your acceptance rate for your pitches make sure you’re doing the following six steps thoroughly.
 I call this my Marketing Mastery Links Formula ™.
 It consists of six core activities you need to do to be successful:

 Ignore or underperform any of these steps at your own risk.
 Skimp on any of these steps and your chances of getting your stories into print—and getting paid for them—plummet.
 Just saying!

 If you still want to keep records on query letter submissions and follow up, here’s my query letter tip:

 1. Keep your submissions tracker simple.
 Use a table something like this one:

 Only include extra information that you believe is necessary.
 Use a Word table, Excel spreadsheet or whatever software app will support you with this job.
 Keep it simple.
 Don’t create unnecessary work for yourself.